lhns/mc-fluid-physics/README.md

 # Fluid Physics (Minecraft Mod)
-This mod makes fluids flow but tries to preserve as much of the vanilla fluid physics as possible.
+This mod makes fluids flow realistically but tries to preserve as much of the vanilla fluid physics as possible.

 ## Feature
 - Fluid source blocks can flow down